Home Health & Hospice

 - Update the physician on the patient' progress

 Our home health and hospice programs are Medicare and Medicaid certified, state licensed and JCAHO accredited.
-We serve Dearborn, Decatur, Fayette, Franklin, Jefferson, Jennings, Ohio, Ripley, Union and Switzerland counties.
+We serve Dearborn, Decatur, Fayette, Franklin, Ohio, Ripley, Rush and Union counties.

 Hospice care is designed for people who are nearing the end of life.
 Unlike other medical care, the focus of hospice isn’t to cure patients, but instead to control their pain, make them comfortable and ensure the highest quality of life for whatever time remains.
 Hospice care can be provided in homes, hospitals, nursing homes or assisted living facilities.
 In most cases, physicians refer patients to hospice, however a physician referral is not necessary.

 Those who are eligible include anyone with a disease that cannot be cured and whose life expectancy can be expressed in months, weeks or days.
 We have expertise in caring for individuals with cancer, lung disease, heart disease, liver problems, AIDS, neurological disorders, kidney issues, diabetes, stroke and Alzheimer’s.